dvd101x/web-thermodynamics/README.md

 )

 # To-Do
-- [ ] Migrate to codemirror 6 with a build tool like Vite
+- [x] Migrate to codemirror 6 with a build tool like Vite
 - [ ] Migrate the language definition to CM6
-- [ ] Scroll outputs into view and highlight them
+- [x] Scroll outputs into view and highlight them
-- [ ] Not only text outputs (allow for latex)
+- [x] Not only text outputs (allow for latex)
 - [ ] More efficient math evaluation (only update state when inputs change)
 - [ ] Evaluate expression by expression (not necessarly block by block)
-- [ ] Use Alpinejs to reduce code
+- [x] Use Alpinejs to reduce code
+- [ ] Dynamic autocomplete

 # Basic example